-The following strategies can further improve the effectiveness of management practices typically available at impounded wetlands of GSL.
-The list is not intended to be exhaustive and may inspire additional ideas related to these concepts.
-Mangers can use these strategies to adjust a management regime to target desired biological response(s) based on most important predictors (in order of importance from Tables 3.1 and 3.2) such as:
+The following strategies can be used to improve the effectiveness of management practices typically employed at impounded wetlands of GSL.
+The list is not intended to be exhaustive and may inspire ideas related to the included concepts.
+Mangers can use these or related strategies to adjust a management regime to target desired biological response(s) based on most important predictors (in order of importance from Tables 3.1 and 3.2) such as: